minimaltheme/minimaltheme/readme.txt

 = Does this theme support any plugins? =

-Minimal Theme includes support for Gutenberg and Infinite Scroll in Jetpack.
+Minimaltheme includes support for Gutenberg and Infinite Scroll in Jetpack.

 == Changelog ==